Harvey Collins: Early life and first murder

 Harvey John Collins was born on October 5, 1925, in Portland, Oregon, one of several children born to Alfred and Mable Collins (née Tessier).
 Early on in his life, the entire family moved to Spokane, Washington, where Collins would grow up.
-According to one of his sisters, they all grew up in a stable, loving home, in which Collins was considered a mama's boy who would get along with everyone.
+According to one of his sisters, they all grew up in a stable, loving home, in which Collins was considered a mama's boy who got along with everyone.
 When he became an adult, he enlisted in the Marine Corps, where he served with distinction in the Pacific Theatre and fought during the Battle of Iwo Jima, from which he brought home a katana taken from a Japanese soldier he had killed in battle.
 For his fighting merits, he was promoted to the rank of Captain, and was generally regarded as an upstanding member of society.

 However, after the war ended, Collins began to exhibit signs of psychological distress, possibly brought on either from PTSD or from the death of his father in a workplace accident years prior.
 In 1953, he was transferred to Fort Knox, Kentucky as part of his Army artillery training.
 On May 15, 1953, he was dining at a roadhouse where he got into a fight with the escort for one of the waitresses, a 37-year-old divorcee named Edna Iona Hall, of nearby Vine Grove.
 In what appeared to be a friendly gesture, Collins offered to drive her home, but while driving back to Fort Knox, Collins stopped the car on an isolated road and attempted to make sexual advances towards Hall.
 She rejected him outright, causing the enraged Collins to kick her out of the car, then beat and finally stab her in the head with a screwdriver.

 After doing this, Collins picked up the still-breathing woman and put her in the back of his car, even flagging down a passing automobile to help him move his vehicle, as it was stuck in the sand.
 Once the car was freed, Collins drove further along the road, where he dragged Hall off to the nearby woodlands and buried her alive in a foxhole, covering the burial site with dirt and sheet metal.
 He then returned to his quarters at Fort Knox, where he subsequently burned his clothes in the furnace.
 Some time later, he was questioned by FBI agents in regard to Hall's disappearance, but was cleared when several of her friends claimed that they had supposedly seen her alive on that particular night.
 Thusly, Collins was let go, and even after Hall's body was discovered eight months later, her murder would remain unsolved for the time being.